-- the values at "x" hours for the first engine, - the values at zero hour multiplied by the evolution coefficient for the other engines. - 9.1.1.2.3.For diesel and LPG fuelled engines, all these tests may be conducted with commercial fuel.
+- the values at "x" hours for the first engine, - the values at zero hour multiplied by the evolution coefficient for the other engines.

+- 9.1.1.2.3.
+For diesel and LPG fuelled engines, all these tests may be conducted with commercial fuel.
 However, at the manufacturer's request, the reference fuels described in Annex IV may be used.
+This implies tests, as described in section 4 of this Annex, with at least two of the reference fuels for each gas engine. - 9.1.1.2.4.
+For NG fuelled engines, all these tests may be conducted with commercial fuel in the following way: - for H marked engines with a commercial fuel within the H range; - for L marked engines with a commercial fuel within the L range; - for HL marked engines with a commercial fuel within the H or the L range.

+However, at the manufacturer's request, the reference fuels described in Annex IV may be used.
 This implies tests, as described in section 4 of this Annex, with at least two of the reference fuels for each gas engine.

-- 9.1.1.2.4.
-For NG fuelled engines, all these tests may be conducted with commercial fuel in the following way: - for H marked engines with a commercial fuel within the H-range $(0.89 \le S\lambda \le 1.00)$, - for L marked engines with a commercial fuel within the L-range $(1,00 \le S\lambda \le 1,19)$, - for HL marked engines with a commercial fuel within the extreme range of the λ -shift factor (0,89 \leq S $\lambda \leq$ 1,19).

-However, at the manufacturer's request, the reference fuels described in Annex IV may be used.
-This implies tests, as described in section 4 of this Annex.

-9.1.1.2.5.
-In the case of dispute caused by the non-compliance of gas fuelled engines when using a commercial fuel, the tests shall be performed with a reference fuel on which the parent engine has been tested, or whith the possible additional fuel 3 as referred to in paragraphs 4.1.3.1 and 4.2.1.1 on which the parent engine may have been tested.
-Then, the result has to be converted by a calculation applying the relevant factor(s) "r", "ra" or "rb" as described in paragraphs 4.1.4, 4.1.5.1 and 4.2.1.2.
-If r, ra or rb are less than 1 no correction shall take place.
-The measured results and the calculated results must demonstrate that the engine meets the limit values with all relevant fuels (fuels 1, 2 and, if applicable, fuel 3 in the case of natural gas engines and fuels A and B in the case of LPG engines).
+- 9.1.1.2.5.
+In the case of dispute caused by the non-compliance of gas fuelled engines when using a commercial fuel, the tests shall be performed with a reference fuel on which the parent engine has been tested, or with the possible additional fuel 3 as referred to in paragraphs 4.1.3.1 and 4.2.1.1 on which the parent engine may have been tested.
+Then, the result has to be converted by a calculation applying the relevant factor(s) "r", "r_a" or "r_b" as described in paragraphs 4.1.3.2, 4.1.4.1 and 4.2.1.2.
+If r, r_a or r_b are less than one no correction shall take place.
+The measured results and the calculated results must demonstrate that the engine meets the limit values with all relevant fuels (fuels 1, 2 and, if applicable, fuel 3). - 9.1.1.2.6.
+Tests for conformity of production of a gas fuelled engine laid out for operation on one specific fuel composition shall be performed on the fuel for which the engine has been calibrated.